abdelkimo/or-tools/doc_sources/MANUAL/source/manual/tsp/tsp.rst

 Not all instances have node coordinates.

 There exist several other less obvious TSPLIB formats but we disregard them in this manual (graphs can be given by different types of explicit matrices or by edge lists for example).
+Not however that we take them into account in the code.

 You might wonder how the depot is given.
 It is nowhere written where to start a tour.
 This is normal because the TSP is not sensitive to the starting node: you can start a tour anywhere, the total cost of the tour remains the same.